-Although all parties involved, the target company, the bidder and the seller, are usually interested in avoiding early disclosure, it is not possible to defer from legal requirements.
-The parties may attempt to structure the transaction in a way that allows for a delay of disclosure, however.
+Although all parties involved – the target company, the bidder and the seller – are usually interested in avoiding early disclosure, it is not possible to defer from legal requirements.
+However, the parties may attempt to structure the transaction in a way that allows for a delay of disclosure.

-With regard to listed companies and as already stated earlier, the issuer can delay disclosure of inside information if certain conditions are met (see 5.1 Requirement to Disclose a Deal).
+With regard to listed companies, the issuer can delay disclosure of inside information if certain conditions are met (see 5.1 Requirement to Disclose a Deal).
 In this context, the disclosure of the transaction can no longer be delayed if there are already sufficiently accurate rumours about the transaction in the market.
 Here, the issuer must disclose the inside information to the public as soon as possible.

-The management of the target company is generally only allowed to disclose company information to a potential acquirer if the disclosure is in the company’s own best interest, which test has to be assessed in each individual case.
-Both in public (unless hostile) and private transactions, a purchaser due diligence is common, however.
-The scope of the due diligence depends strongly on the circumstances of the respective transaction.
+The target company's management is generally permitted to disclose company information to a potential acquirer only if doing so aligns with the company's best interests, a determination that must be assessed on a case-by-case basis.
+Nonetheless, both public (except hostile) and private transactions commonly involve purchaser due diligence.
+The scope of the due diligence largely depends on the specific circumstances of the transaction.

-In most cases the potential purchasers will conduct a financial, legal, tax, operational and compliance/ESG due diligence.
+In most cases the potential purchasers will conduct financial, legal, tax, operational and compliance/ESG due diligence.
 Transactions in technical industrial fields often require technical and environmental due diligences.
-Effects of the COVID-19 pandemic on the business case have become a new due diligence item.
+The impact of the COVID-19 pandemic on the business case has emerged as a new aspect of due diligence.